brettdottech/info-orbs/README.md

 ### 2. Dev Environment Setup/Project Config
 **IDE Setup**
-Start by donwloading the most recent codebase from the `main` branch.
+Start by downloading the most recent codebase from the `main` branch.
 While built on Arduino, the codebase for this project has been built using the  [Platform IO IDE](https://platformio.org/), which allows you to compile/run Arduino code in VSC as well as quite a few other creature comfort items.
-Once you have platform.io installed and configured in VSC, you'll want to select "Open Project", and select & open the main "Info-Orbs" directory from the codebase you downlaoded.
+Once you have platform.io installed and configured in VSC, you'll want to select "Open Project", and select & open the main "Info-Orbs" directory from the codebase you downloaded.

 **Project Configuration**
-Before compiling/flashing, you'll need to naviagte into `Info-Orbs` >>` lib `>> `config` directory and make a copy of the file `config.h.template` in the same folder and rename that copy to `config.h` **THIS STEP IS CRITICAL AND YOUR CODE WILL NOT COMPILE IF YOU DONT COPY THIS FILE AND CHNAGE THE NAME**
+Before compiling/flashing, you'll need to navigate into `Info-Orbs` >>` lib `>> `config` directory and make a copy of the file `config.h.template` in the same folder and rename that copy to `config.h` **THIS STEP IS CRITICAL AND YOUR CODE WILL NOT COMPILE IF YOU DONT COPY THIS FILE AND CHANGE THE NAME**

-Lastly, open up the `config.h` file you just copied/renamed and adjust the below paramters in the code to fit your needs.
+Lastly, open up the `config.h` file you just copied/renamed and adjust the below parameters in the code to fit your needs.
 ```
 // ============= CONFIGURE THESE FIELDS BEFORE FLASHING ====================================================
 #define WIFI_SSID "WIFINAME" // wifi name (please use 2.4gz network)